nmq443/cognitive-science-final-project/README.md

 Final project for Cognitive Science class (RBE3046 1) University of Engineering and Technology - Vietnam National University (UET-VNU).

+## Goal
+Construct artificial EEG data using Generative adverserial networks (GAN) and then combine this data with original dataset to see if GAN can improve performance.

 ## How to run preprocess_data.ipynb:
 Install BCI competition IV dataset 2a and save it in this directory with name `BCI2a-mat` with this format: